-A secure wireless service is available across our all campus buildings, classrooms, laboratories and cafeteria.
-University Campus is having 2 Gbps [2000 Mbps] dedicated optic fiber Internet leased line facility.
+A secure wireless service is available across our all campus buildings, classrooms, laboratories, cafeteria and nearby surrounding of NU buildings.
+University Campus is having 3.5 Gbps [3500 Mbps] dedicated optic fiber Internet leased line facility.
 The University has a 24X7 Wi-Fi facility in the campus buildings available to the faculty members and students laptops.
 This is facility is available on every student personal laptop and is provided free of charge.
 The students can avail a free Wi-Fi on their laptops and Wi-Fi uses a secured web browser based authentication.
-More than 1000 high performance Wi-Fi AP's are deployed to provide internet and other IT services.
+More than 1200 high performance Wi-Fi AP's are deployed to provide internet and other IT services.